 E-commerce is driving the growth of the last-mile delivery industry, the step of delivery from distribution center to customer.
 Last-mile delivery is changing in cities around the world as delivery businesses begin to embrace innovative solutions in dense city centers, such as the shift to pedal-powered options.

 Shift Delivery is one such growing business, based out of Vancouver.
 They are the first business in Vancouver to use electric-assisted cargo trikes to make around 4000 deliveries each month—including everything from office supplies to organic food boxes within the city.
 Ben Wells, the executive director of Shift Delivery, explained that triking is 30% more efficient than traditional delivery in the downtown core, mainly due to ease of parking.
-This is because City of Vancouver policies allow trikes to park on sidewalks, commercial loading zones, unregulated zones, and regular parking spots.
+This is because City of Vancouver policies allow trikes and these fat tire bicycles to park on sidewalks, commercial loading zones, unregulated zones, and regular parking spots.
 Additionally, trikers are less likely to get caught in traffic jams than drivers, as they can use designated bicycle lanes.

 Wells explained that, as a workers cooperative, the aim of Shift Delivery is to provide good jobs over profit.
 However, at the time of the interview, around 75% of employees were not owners, and employees were paid significantly less than last mile delivery employees using motorized transportation at unionized workplaces such as Canada Post or Staples Business Depot.